BarlowR/BarlowR.github.io/content/trips/Desolation_Wilderness20230425/Desolation_Wilderness20230425.md

 The Desolation Wilderness holds a special place in my heart, and Pyramid Peak in particular.
 I lived in Half Moon Bay for the winter of 2019-2020, and I did an overnight trip that year to ski up Pyramid.
 It was one of my first big overnight ski trips, and even though it wasn't a lot of mileage, it was a huge new world of adventure and excitement for me.

 My first plan for this trip was an overnighter out-and-back just to get out and see as much of Desolation as I could.
 [A trip to Ralston peak earlier in April](/content/trips/Ralston_Peak20230408/Ralston_Peak20230408) clued me into the conditions in the area, and opened my eyes to the possibility of doing one huge loop in a single day.
+The snow was consolidated and perfect for making fast progress, and with how late it was in the spring, days were long with lots of sunlight hours.